rickballard/CoCiviumBackUp/legacy/Civium/admin/TheGrandPlan_20250805.md

-# The Grand Plan for Civium and Stnexid
+# The Grand Plan for CoCivium and Stnexid

 *Version 0.1 – Prepared August 5, 2025*